hacdias/hacdias.com/content/impossible-list/index.md

 - [ ] Visit 🇲🇴 Macau
 - [ ] See the 🌌 Aurora Borealis
 - [ ] Travel on an 🔥 hot air balloon
-- [ ] Travel on the 🚇 front cabin of a subway train
 - [ ] Visit the 💺 cockpit of an airplane
 {.checklist}